thomasgredig/MonteCarlo-Ising2D/README.md

 # MonteCarlo-Ising2D
- Monte Carlo simulation of Ising 2D model in R, here is the essential code, where `spin` is the matrix with +1 and -1 values:
+ Monte Carlo simulation of Ising 2D model in R, here is the essential code for periodic boundary conditions, where `spin` is the matrix with +1 and -1 values:

  ```R
  for(i in 1:num.iter) {